How DTB is written

 Data from the proceedings of company-sponsored meetings are sometimes included when discussing a new drug but we are not prepared to base conclusions on such data alone.

-Articles will usually refer to advice given by the National Institute for Health and Clinical Excellence (NICE), or the Scottish Medicines Consortium, or the Scottish Intercollegiate Guidelines Network (SIGN), and important consensus statements made by professional bodies.
+Articles will usually refer to advice given by the National Institute for Health and Clinical Excellence (NICE), or the Scottish Medicines Consortium, or the Scottish Intercollegiate Guidelines Network (SIGN), or the All Wales Medicines Strategy Group and important consensus statements made by professional bodies.

 'Consensus statements' and 'clinical guidelines' now abound, however, and not all bodies producing them are independent of industry, so any recommendations are scrutinised critically and may be questioned.